tmforum/DataModelDocumentation/docs/Common/TaskFlowRef.md

 -Entity

-### This schema is referenced directly or indirectly by the following schemas:
+### This schema references directly or indirectly by the following schemas:

--Entity
+-TaskFlowRef

 -TaskFlowRelationship

--TaskFlowRef
+-Entity